Secret ingredients to quality software

 Remember, the ideal approach may vary based on the size of the organization, the nature of the projects, and specific security requirements.
 But centralizing and bolstering security around secrets is always a prudent approach.

-37. Do you use Pull Request templates to communicate expectations?
+39. Do you use Pull Request templates to specify the expectations and requirements for each PR?

-You can read more about PR templates in the GitHub docs at Creating a pull request template for your repository
+You can read how to implement PR templates in the GitHub Docs - Creating a pull request template for your repository.

 no pr template